Invited Choir Ensembles

 Selection Process

-- The TMEA Vocal Division Vice President will select a Middle School and a High School panel of 3 to 5 members from around the State.
+The TMEA Vocal Division Vice-President will select a Middle School and a High School committee of 3 to 5 members from around the State.
 (Note: Directors with submitted entries will not be allowed to serve on the adjudication panel).

-- There will be two rounds for adjudication.
+There will be two rounds for adjudication utilizing the Invited Choirs Rubric.

-- Round 1-committee will listen to and rank all submitted recordings.
-After tabulation of all the judges rankings a cut will be made and those choirs making the cut will advance to round 2.
+- Round 1: The committee will listen to and rank all submitted recording using an anonymous listening process.
+Proposed programs will not be considered in this round.
+After tabulation of all the committee members' rankings, a cut will be made and those choirs making the cut will advance to round 2.

-- Round 2- committee will be given the recording and the submitted program of the semi-finalists choir.
-Each adjudicator will use the recording and the submitted program to rank the semi-finalist choirs.
-Once each adjudicator has completed their individual rankings of the semi-finalists, the committee will assemble for open discussion and determine a final ranking to be submitted to the Vocal Division Vice-President.
+- Round 2: A different committee will be given the recordings and the submitted program of the semi-finalist choirs.
+Each committee member will use the recording and the submitted program to rank the semi-finalist choirs using the same anonymous listening process as round 1.
+Proposed programs will also be considered by each committee member at this time.
+After tabulation of all the committee members' rankings, a final ranking will be submitted to the Vocal Division Vice-President.

 Acknowledgement

-- The State Vocal Chair will personally notify the college/university choirs invited to perform for the convention by April 15.
+The State Vocal Chair will personally notify the college/university choir(s) invited to perform for the convention by April 16.

-- The middle and high schools choirs invited to perform for the convention will be posted on the TMEA website by May 15.
+The middle and high school choirs invited to perform for the convention will be posted on the Convention Concert Ensembles page by June 1.

-- The online application form must be printed and include the signature of the head director of the program.
+- The online application form must be printed and include the signature of the head director of the program and the campus principal/college or university dean.

-- Conductor and choir bios (125 words each) must be included in the application.
+- Primary conductor and choir bios (125 words each) must be included in the application.

 - Include title, composer, and approximate performance time in minutes and seconds.

-- MS/HS - The total program time may not exceed 25 minutes including entrance, exit, and applause.
+- The total program time may not exceed 25 minutes (20 minutes of music) including entrance, exit, and applause.

-- A program with a variety of styles from various eras is suggested.
+- A program with a variety of styles from various eras is highly suggested.

 - Print and sign the application form, then digitally upload the application form to TMEA on the website application.

-- Deadline to complete the application process including the signed application and audio file uploads is 11:59 pm (CDT), April 1 for College/University, and 11:59 pm (CDT), May 1 for Middle School/High School.
+- Deadline to complete the application process including the signed application and audio file uploads is 11:59 pm (CT), April 1 for College/University, and 11:59 pm (CT), May 1 for Middle School/High School.

 Need Help?